turboncelucionce/gpt4-clippy-godot/README.md

 This was my first time coding something.
 The code is extremely messy.
 It's also missing a lot of stuff.

-- Add any king of error handling whatsoever when sending HTTP requests.
+- Add any kind of error handling whatsoever when sending HTTP requests.
 Clippy sometimes randomly crashes or hangs
 - Make it so that the user doesn't have to input the API keys in the code. **This makes sharing the complied .exe extremely unsafe.**
 - Add sounds
 - Add more "nonverbal" actions that Clippy detects and reacts to (like being dragged around a lot, or checking processes being launched on the computer, reacting if the user is playing games, make Clippy react if he's placed close to the recycle bin, etc)